-The African dormouse—sometimes called African dwarf dormice, African pygmy dormice, and sometimes even micro squirrels—is a tiny squirrel-like rodent that is great fun to watch, and has a bushy tail that is almost as long as its body.
+The African dormouse—sometimes called African dwarf dormouse, African pygmy dormouse, and sometimes even a micro squirrel—is a tiny squirrel-like rodent that is great fun to watch, and has a bushy tail that is almost as long as its body.
 While these rodents can be good pets, however, African dormice are not ideal for children and must be carefully monitored as they can escape and disappear if given the chance.

 Common Name: African Dormouse